spandimu/FaceDetection-ML/README.md

-# FaceRecognition
+# FaceDetection using ML

-Machine Learning project to recognise people from an Image just like facebook.
+Machine Learning project to recognize people.

 Built with the help of [dlib's](http://dlib.net/) state-of-the-art face recognition built with deep learning.
 The model has an accuracy of 99.38% on the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) benchmark.